AI assistant integration (MCP)

 | 1.
 Install Overshow | Install the desktop app and complete onboarding as normal. |

 | 5.
-Ask your first question | The assistant can now draw on your captures and cite them in its replies. |
+Ask your first question | The assistant can now search eligible memory and cite returned sources. |

 What to expect in practice